by Byron Ayanoglu

 Thank you Byron for taking this journey and deliriously delighting in the delicacies of Crete.
 Thank you even more for sharing with us here at We Love Crete.
 Kali Orexi!

-Gourmet Travel - In and around Chania
+A Crete Food Journey - In and around Chania

 Crete's second largest seaport is the Venetian-built Chania, on the north-western coast.
 It is a maze of hillside, slender-tall, 16th century row-architecture, which descends in sharp-angled meandre down to the sun-drenched harbour.
 It is a stunning town, but we leave it eagerly in search of tirieftis, a cheese made from milk of pregnant goats, a rarely-found, seasonal specialty.